AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Other Aviatrix Products
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to Metered AMI, we offer a few others, as shown below.
-Subscribe them on AWS Marketplace and then come back to this section to click on the CloudFormation script to launch the Controller.
+Subscribe to them on AWS Marketplace and then come back to this section to click on the CloudFormation script to launch the Controller.

  - `Aviatrix User VPN – Metered <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aws-cloudformation-aviatrix-user-vpn-metered.template>`_